-Backup servicer background
+Exhibit 35 Backup servicer background

+Banca Finanziaria Internazionale S.p.A. (sub-back-up servicers: Agenzia Italia S.p.A. and Moltiply

+Back-up servicer review Tech S.r.l.)

+Pating Not rated

-Banca Finanziaria Internazionale S.p.A (sub-back-up servicers Agenzia Italia S.p.A. and Trebi Generalconsult S.r.l.)
-Not rated EUR 78 billion Over 58 in servicing department The company is leader in Italy in managing securitizations transactions acting principally as servicer, computation agent, corporate servicer and representative of the noteholders Borrowers pay by direct debit into a dedicated servicer account N/A All borrowers pay on the first day of the month
+Rating Not rated Total number of receivables serviced EUR 78 billion Number of staff Over 58 in servicing department Strength of back-up servicing arrangement " The company is leader in Italy in managing securitizations transactions acting principally as servicer, computation agent, corporate servicer and representative of the noteholders Receivables administration Method of payment of borrowers in the pool Borrowers pay by direct debit into a dedicated servicer account % of obligors with account at the originator N/A Distribution of payment dates All borrowers pay on the first day of the month